mastershadow/roccatello.it/site/content/post/2022-logging-root-linux-auditd.md

 +++

-I want to enforce my security policies, so my desiderata is to log everything a root use does on a linux server.
+I want to enforce my security policies, so my desiderata is to log everything a root use does on a Linux server.
 Linux kernel contains a feature called Linux Audit Framework, which is obviously a framework to allow auditing events on a system.

-It seems like it can can serve our purpose.
+It seems like it could serve our purpose.
 Let's dig in.

 ## Enable Linux Audit Framework
-Linux Audit Framework is already enabled in recent kernels, so your linux distro should already be compatible.
+Linux Audit Framework is already enabled in recent kernels, so your Linux distro should already be compatible.
 You just need to ensure you have **auditd** installed and running.
 Auditd is the responsible for audit data collection, which is stored in /var/log/auditd.log.

-In ubuntu you can install it using the following command, which also installs related useful tools:
+In Ubuntu, you can install it using the following command, which also installs related useful tools:
 ```bash
 sudo apt install auditd
 ```